HEP-FCC/FCCSW/Detector/doc/DD4hepInFCCSW.md

 ~~~

 To facilitate this mix-and-match functionality, the sub-detectors should use the variables that describe the envelope volume which are defined in the master dimensions.
 For all sub-detectors variables `rmin`, `rmax` and `dz` are defined with the naming convention `DetectorPart + SubDetector + '_' + variable` where `DetectorPart` can be `Bar`, `EndCap` or `Fwd`, `SubDetector` can be `Tracker`, `ECal`, `HCal` or `Muon` and variable can be `rmin`, `rmax`, `dz` or `zOffset` (only for forward and end-cap detectors).
 Examples: `BarHCal_rmin` or `FwdHCal_zOffset`.

+### Common descriptions
+The final sub-directory `DetCommon` includes descriptions and macros that should be independently usable by all baselines / sub-detectors.
+This includes primitive shapes (cones, cylinders, boxes, etc.), material & element descriptions.
+Additionally place-holders can be found that place air-filled cylinders using the dimensions defined in a master-dimension file.
+These are meant for debugging the dimensions file.